linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 $$

 $\square$  and the variance is  $Var = 0.5 \times (\$80 - \$50)^{2} + 0.5 \times (\$20 - \$50)^{2} = 900.$
-If you buy two shares of company B, your shares are going to be worth either  $50 or$ 30 with equal probability.
+If you buy two shares of company B, your shares are going to be worth either  \$50 or\$ 30 with equal probability.
 the expected value of your two-share portfolio is

 $$